 We ask for a donation of £300 to cover the cost of planting a commemorative tree.
 This also covers all the subsequent maintenance, eg, weeding, staking; replacement if the tree dies; and protection against damage by cattle, deer, rabbits and other animals.

-Should you wish to have a commemorative tree planted, please contact the estate office for an application form (e-mail or phone: 01279 870678).
+If you would like to have a commemorative tree planted at Hatfield Forest, please contact the Hatfield Forest estate office for an application form, by e-mail or phone 01279 870678.